-The way I see it, this Clarice Cliff teapot is a thing of beauty.
-It was designed in the 1950s by Betty Sylvester for the legendary queen of pottery, Clarice Cliff.
+The way I see it, this Clarice Cliff teapot designed by Betty Sylvester is a thing of beauty.

-Cliff is famous for her hand-painted china patterns, many of which were created in the 1930s in the Art Deco style.
-Her early work boasts bold colours and whimsical designs – patterns like: “Bizarre”, “Crocus” and “The Biarritz”.
-These items were often signed by the artist and are now, highly collectible.
+Cliff is famous for hand-painted china patterns.
+Her early work boasts bold colours and whimsical designs.
+Look for patterns like “Bizarre”, “Crocus” and “The Biarritz”.
+Those are highly collectible.

-After 1945, Clarice Cliff produced transferware which was less expensive and more readily available.
-Transferware is often featured at antique shops and tag sales and if you’re looking for Clarice Cliff patterns look for: “Tonquin” and “Rural Scenes”.
+After 1945, Cliff produced less expensive and more readily available transferware.
+It’s often featured at antique shops and tag sales so look for Clarice Cliff patterns like: “Tonquin” and “Rural Scenes”.

 I’ll share more about my favourite Clarice Cliff transferware pattern in an upcoming post.

-Clarice Cliff also produced unusual novelty pieces like this teepee teapot, originally sold only in the UK.
-I love the cone-shaped central vessel complimented by the teepee topper.
-The addition of a totem pole inspired handle and a gazing Indian figure spout complete the function of this one-of-a-kind teapot.
+This teapot is loaded with eye candy!
+It has an interesting cone-shaped central vessel complete with a teepee topper.
+The addition of a totem pole handle and a gazing Indian figure spout complete the function of this one-of-a-kind teapot.
 The final details include a run of moose around the base and a bold, colourful Canadian maple leaf.

 I’ve posted a series of photos to better show you this treasured collectible.
 Simply click the arrows on the above photo to use our photo slider.
 Make sure you look closely at the photo of that hallmark.
 Look for the Clarice Cliff logo and collect her works!